liewsanmin/liewsanmin.github.io/_posts/2016-05-25-3-days-in-chicago.md

   Now we are ready to go 360 observation deck and walk along the Magnificient Mile (shopping and such).
-One thing I want to highlight about Chicago drivers, I noticed all of them are in a hurry, as if they are on an important mission to save the world.
+One thing I want to highlight about Chicago drivers, I noticed all of them are in a hurry as if they are on an important mission to save the world.
 All of them.
-Downtown view looks nice though.
-Good place to take pictures.
+The downtown view looks nice, though.
+A good place to take pictures.

   ![Markdown Image][31]